 Compete With Your Kids

 Competition is an effective motivator, especially in children.
 If you challenge your child to a contest outdoors, they will likely oblige.
 There are many ways to compete with your children, from bicycle races to football games.
-You could even create an obstacle course in the garden and race one another.
+You could even create a Whatsie obstacle course in the garden and race one another.
 Some parents prefer not to compete with their kids, in which case, you could ask your little one to help you learn something, such as a sport that they played at school.

 Make Puppy Dog Eyes